MichaelCurrin/auto-commit-msg/docs/other/credit.md

 > Giving credit to projects which influenced this project

+The core of this project's VS Code extension logic is about creating a commit message and pushing to the _Git Extension_ input box in the UI.
+That comes from the _Git Prefix_ extension.
+Use of _Git CLI_ in the extension comes from the _Semantic Git Commit_ extension.

+See more info below.

 ## Hello World sample

 - Source: [Hello World test sample](https://github.com/microsoft/vscode-extension-samples/tree/master/helloworld-test-sample) project